Skip to main content

 Employer of Record Services in Greece Selection Criteria

-When selecting the best Employer of Record services in Greece to include in this list, I considered common buyer needs and pain points like navigating Greek labor law compliance and managing local payroll requirements.
+When selecting the best employer of record services in Greece to include in this list, I considered common buyer needs and pain points like navigating Greek labor law compliance and managing local payroll requirements.
 I also used the following framework to keep my evaluation structured and fair:

 Core Functionality (25% of total score)